- This event has passed.

 Interactive Weaves is a series of free workshops, taking place twice a month over the summer.
 The project is led by textiles artist Alice Hume, and each event will be supported by artists from across Portsmouth.
 The supporting artists will offer complimentary workshops from life-painting ships, painting found items from the beach, and making ceramic embellishments to decorate the woven artworks.

 Each weave is centred around a given theme, with the second in the series being Plastic.
-Join Alice to create a woven artwork using recycled plastics, and develop your creative skills in a calm and Covid-secure environment.
+Join Alice on Sunday 27th June to create a woven artwork using recycled plastics, and develop your creative skills in a calm and Covid-secure environment.
 All woven artworks will be displayed in an exhibition in the Round Tower in September.

 Additional dates include 18th July, 25th July, 15th August, and 22nd August.